NEW | Man pronounced dead at scene after car collides with tanker lorry on Glenshane Road

-Man pronounced dead at scene after car collides with tanker lorry on Glenshane Road
+Man dies in collision between car and lorry tanker on Glenshane Road

 A man has died following a two vehicle collision on the Glenshane Road earlier this morning, the PSNI has confirmed.